NOVA-RICS-Open-Lab/open-modular-controller/README.md

 ```

 ## <div align="center">Documentation</div>
 The [docs](./docs/) directory contains extensive resources, including schematics, materials lists, and PCB files, as well as the original master’s dissertation that inspired this project.
 Explore this folder to access all necessary assets for building, assembling, and understanding the hardware.

+This use case for protoboard validation provides a more stable connection than a synchronous web server.
+A toggle switch sends an HTTP request to the Processing Unit Module, initiating movement in the Kit.
+When the switch is active, it enables continuous operation of the Kit's process.
+Upon deactivation, the Industrial Kit halts movement at the start of the next cycle.

 > **Note**: The resistors R1, R4, R5, R6, R9, R13, and R21, **originally specified as 1.1K, have been updated to 33K** in both the schematic and materials list.
 This adjustment was made due to performance issues with certain conveyor belts that were not functional with the previous resistor values.
 Documenting this change is essential for any future debugging.

 ## <div align="center">Contribution Guidelines</div>
 NOVA RICS Open Lab open source, and we welcome contributions from the community!
 See the [Contribution](CONTRIBUTING.md) guide for more information on the development workflow and the internals of the wandb library.
 For project related bugs and feature requests, visit [GitHub Issues](https://github.com/NOVA-RICS-Open-Lab/open-modular-controller/issues) or contact novaricsopenlab@gmail.com